-Sustainable Finance Initiative: How to engage financial markets to support sustainable development
+Sustainable Finance Initiative: The role of financial markets for a sustainable development

-Misum’s sustainable finance initiative is closely linked to the research of the three Misum research platforms - Business Models, Human Capital, and Accounting Frameworks - as they all relate to different ways of capital allocation for sustainable development on the micro-, meso and macro-level.
-Our research focus addresses the following broad questions:
+The Sustainable Finance Initiative is closely linked to the research of the three Misum research platforms - Sustainable Business Development through Entrepreneurship and Innovation, Human Capital and Sustainable Development, and Accounting Frameworks - as they all relate to different facets of capital allocation for sustainable development.
+Examples of research questions that we study are:

 Researchers affiliated with the Initiative